-- The process for routine admission into the Sixth Form at Kendrick School (Year 12) in 2018/19 begins in November 2017 and ends on 1st September 2018. - Application forms will be available online after the Sixth Form Open Evening which will be held in November 2017.
-(This will be advertised in the local press and details will be available on request from the school and on the school website.)
+- The process for routine admission into the Sixth Form at Kendrick School (Year 12) in 2021/22 begins in November 2020 and ends on 1st September 2021. - Application forms will be available online after the Sixth Form Open Evening which will be held in the Autumn 2020 - Applicants who do not have access to a computer should contact the Kendrick School admission team for assistance.